leeper/designcourse/Assignments/ProblemSet8.md

 ghurl: https://github.com/leeper/designcourse/tree/gh-pages
 ---

-# Problem Set 8: Basic Statistics
+# Problem Set 8: Statistics and Regression

 ## Purpose

-The purpose of this problem set is to assess your understanding of basic methods of quantitative data description and summarization, and the statistical assumptions underlying those methods.
+The purpose of this problem set is to assess your understanding of methods of quantitative data analysis, especially regression, and the statistical assumptions underlying those methods.

 ## Overview